Classical education always seems to focus on the academically-minded child rather than the less academic child.

 Kids I had to bring inside from dancing in the rain.

 I’m not going to sit here and tell you that if you’re struggling to give a classical education to a less academic child that you’re a failure.
 Because kids aren’t the same.
-Not every child is going to eat curriculum for breakfast.
+Not every child is going to eat the curriculum for breakfast.
 Some of our kids will prefer being outside their entire life.

 Your less academic kids need to learn to express themselves well, ponder the great books, and enjoy classic literature.

 After all, classical education isn’t about teaching your kids just enough so they can become functional adults in society.
 It’s about developing their bodies, minds, and souls.

 And teaching them about the butterflies they chase dancing on the breeze, the turtles they see sunning on the log, and the clouds floating in the sky.

 The best way to teach our kids is through the principles of classical education.